C Corp vs S Corp: Which Is Right for Your Business?

 Email

-Whether you’re a sole proprietor who decided to incorporate or you’re starting a new business from scratch, you need to think through your business structure from a tax perspective and a long-term business operations perspective.
+Whether you’re a sole proprietor who decided to incorporate or starting a new business from scratch, you need to think through your business structure from a tax and long-term business operations perspective.
 If you’ve decided to incorporate, you’ll need to determine your status: C corp vs S corp.
 The default designation of an incorporated business is a C corporation.
 If you want S corporation status, you’ll need to file an additional form.
 The IRS has more information on both business structures.

-Let’s look at an example: Small business owner Megan operates a one-person design business that’s incorporated as a C corporation.
+Example: Megan operates a one-person design business that’s incorporated as a C corporation.
 If she makes $100,000 under the current regulations, her corporation will pay $21,000 in income tax.
 If Megan takes the rest as a dividend, it’s taxed at the dividend rate of 15% — creating a total tax bill of just over $32,000.

 When you file for an S corporation election by filing form 2553, you create what’s known as a passthrough entity.
 With a passthrough entity, individuals report their share of the corporation’s income on their personal income tax returns via form 1120-S. Currently, many S corporations are eligible for the IRS’s qualified business income deduction, which means that 20% of their profits aren’t taxed.

-For another example, Lakeisha operates a one-person design business that’s incorporated as an S corporation and generates $100,000 in income.
+Example: Lakeisha operates a one-person design business that’s incorporated as an S corporation and generates $100,000 in income.
 Because she works for the corporation, she must pay herself a reasonable salary.
 After conducting market research and consulting an attorney, she determines her at-market salary to be $50,000, which she pays to herself via a W2 and pays income and employment taxes on through her payroll processor.
 The remaining $50,000 is distributed as profit, and Lakeisha is exempt from paying self-employment taxes on those dividends.
 Assuming she takes advantage of the qualified business deduction and pays an income tax rate of 21% on what she generates, her taxes would be approximately $24,500 — saving potentially thousands of dollars in self-employment taxes over a comparable C corporation.

 Taxes Don’t Tell the Whole Story